Ask any athlete how they got better and reached the next level in their careers. They’ll say their secret is practice — and really great coaching.

 You can’t expect your agents to know everything about every product, but you can create a comprehensive knowledge base for quick reference.
 This might be an FAQ database stored on your intranet or a help center available to both agents and customers.

 Outside of company-wide initiatives, tap into the skills of your most experienced agents.
 Encourage knowledge sharing and bite-sized learning for continuous skill enhancement.
-This might mean a one-off coaching session led by a seasoned agent or regular ask-the-expert sessions on a monthly or quarterly basis.
+This might mean a one-off coaching session led by a seasoned agent or ask-the-expert sessions on a monthly or quarterly basis.

-2. Mastering the craft
+2. Help new agents master the craft

 The more prepared agents are for real-life scenarios, the better they can handle them when they occur.

-Another call center agent coaching technique to use before an agent takes their first call is to buddy up with mentors or top performers for one-on-one coaching.
-Sit your new agent with a pro so they can shadow them for a few sessions.
+Pair your new agent with a pro so they can shadow them for a few sessions.
 Encourage active listening and questions during wrap-up so agents get the most out of these interactions.

-For basic queries and routine tasks that don’t need human input, such as providing opening hours or checking account balances, introduce call center automation such as interactive voice response (IVR) or conversational AI.
+For basic queries and routine tasks that don’t need human input, such as providing opening hours or checking account balances, introduce call center automation such as interactive voice response or conversational AI.

-4. Using integrations for efficiency
+4. Use integrations for efficiency

 You can eliminate misdials and automatically load customer records when integrating your phone system with a customer relationship management (CRM) system.